-GCSE Grade 6 in either English Literature or English Language.
+GCSE Grade 7 in English Literature.

 The skills learnt across this course prepare students for a variety of exciting careers and opportunities.
 Many students will opt to study an English degree at University.
 Students will be well equipped for higher education, as A Level English provides students with a highly regarded qualification to support UCAS applications, regardless of your choice of degree.
 Students will be able to pursue a huge variety of careers, which include: law, publishing, management, business, teaching and public services.